The Luftwaffe at Luke

 had assumed complete maintenance responsibility in 1973.

-What began as a unique concept has continued as a unique success and resulted
+What began as a unique concept has continued as a unique success and

 References:

 2.Time, 106, 19, 10 Nov.
 1975, 86.
-[As of 7 May 1977, 190 F-4s have been lost in Germany]
+[As of 7 May 1977, 190 F-104s have been

 The yearbook, in effect, of the Deutsche Luftwaffe "Die Aussergewöhnlichen